“Good things come to those who bait,” said some wise guy a long time ago.

 Where Should You Fish?

 Finding dinner is important, but so is staying safe.
-You may have to avoid areas that would force you to be out in the open or places that have too many people trying to fish.
+You may have to avoid areas that would force you to be out in the open or places that have too many people trapping fish.

 You need to observe the waterways in your area as well.
 Are there ponds?
 What about rivers or streams?
 Visit these bodies of water and identify the creatures that live there.
 These can keep you fed in an emergency.

-How Can You Find the Perfect Fishing Spot Post-SHTF?
+How Can You Find the Perfect Survival Fishing Spot Post-SHTF?

 The answer is simple.
 Just think like a fish.